 You may also want to ask the teachers and guidance counselor at your childs school for suggestions for a tutor, since they will be familiar with his/her specific strengths and weaknesses.
 Local schools often know of great tutors located in the schools neighborhood.

-Lastly, be a good consumer in this process.
-Ask potential tutors about their experiences and what they specialize in before you choose a provider.
+Remember to ask potential tutors about their experiences and what they specialize in before you choose a provider.
 You want to make sure that the person you choose will be a good match for your child.

-My child was tested in kindergarten for dyslexia but they didn't find anything.
+Question:My child was tested in kindergarten for dyslexia but they didn't find anything.
 What should I do now that he is in 3rd grade and still struggling with reading and writing?

 If you see some of these characteristics in your child, you may want to request that his school give him an educational evaluation.
-It is within your rights as a parent to request this free evaluation and to have a vote throughout the evaluation process.
+It is within your rights as a parent to request a free evaluation and to have a vote throughout the evaluation process.

-My daughter just started preschool and I have noticed that sometimes she writes letters backwards.
+Question:My daughter just started preschool and I have noticed that sometimes she writes letters backwards.
 Should I be concerned?

 Writing letters backwards is a normal part of developing writing skills in preschool.
 If you have other reasons to suspect dyslexia (like parents or relatives with dyslexia, or problems identifying sounds or learning to say the alphabet), you should continue to monitor her progress and document your observations in case you see signs of a bigger problem.

 Keep practicing with her by doing fun writing activities at home, like writing a shopping list, or writing a letter to a relative.
 Most of her early mistakes will be part of the process of learning to write, so model the right way, but don't hold her to it too early!
 She is in an experimentation phase with this skill.

 Question:Is there anything I can do at home to help my dyslexic child learn to read and spell?